 The WAF summary page displays the status of your WAF.
-The top of the page provides links to the All WAF services page, WAF audit log page, and Fastly control panel.
+The top of the page provides links to the WAF audit log page and Fastly control panel.

 The WAF status section indicates whether the WAF is currently active.
 To be considered active, the WAF must not be disabled and must have at least one rule status set in either logging or blocking mode.
-You can see the total number of active rules.
-This number includes OWASP rules set to "active" and strict match rules set to blocking or logging.
-The charts show the number of active and disabled OWASP rules, application-specific rules, and Fastly-created rules.
+The total number of active rules appears first and represents the combined total of OWASP rules set to "active" and strict match rules set to blocking or logging.
+The charts below the total number of active rules separates these out into the number of active and disabled OWASP rules, application-specific rules, and Fastly-created rules.
 Sample charts are shown below.